jdenalil/home/experience.md

 I started my career at Heron Systems working on the DARPA Alpha Dogfight Trials.
 Inspired by OpenAI and Deepmind's recent successes in Starcraft and Dota 2, we implemented a Reinforcement Learning + League Play approach.
 This proved to be very successful - we won every stage of the competition, including beating a human pilot 5-0 in VR.

-Shortly after the trials, Heron Systems was aquired by Shield AI.
+Shortly after the trials, Heron Systems was acquired by Shield AI.